ProfSynapse/claudesidian-mcp/README.md

 - The plugin runs an MCP server that only accepts local connections
 - All vault operations require explicit user permission
 - Memory storage is contained within your vault
-- No data is sent externally without consent, except for embedding API calls if you enable the Memory Manager feature
+- No data is sent externally without consent, except for embedding and LLM API calls if you enable the Memory Manager feature

 ## LLM Integration and Custom Agent Management